 The CSS, however, transforms the extreme binary of drop or not drop states into a continuous score that rates the probability of a loss.
 An averaged CSS gives a very solid indication about the risk of drop calls with many fewer calls to make compared to traditional CDR.
 Also, the comparison is much fairer as it considers all calls, not only the very few that dropped.

 The CSS enables us to guide users to potential risks and to point out optimization efforts in areas with low scores, even if there were no drop calls during the actual tests.
 Hence, we can anticipate issues that are usually undetected after a drive testing campaign.

 If you want further information about these topics, please send an e-mail to firstname.lastname@example.org

-Read part 1 of this series and get an idea of the role of machine learning in the telecom industry and time-based anomaly detection:
+Read the other parts of this series and learn about the role of machine learning in the telecom industry and time-based anomaly detection:

 - Machine learning in mobile network testing (part 1)